Yakovlev Yak-130

-The Yakovlev Yak-130 (NATO reporting name: Mitten) is a subsonic two-seat advanced jet trainer and light combat aircraft originally developed by Yakovlev and Aermacchi as the "Yak/AEM-130".
-It has also been marketed as a potential light attack aircraft.
-Development of the aircraft began in 1991 and the maiden flight was conducted on 25 April 1996.
-In 2002, it won a Russian government tender for training aircraft and in 2010 the aircraft entered service with the Russian Air Force.
-As an advanced training aircraft, the Yak-130 is able to replicate the characteristics of several 4+ generation fighters as well as the fifth-generation Sukhoi Su-57.
+The Yakovlev Yak-130 (NATO reporting name: Mitten) is a subsonic, two-seat, advanced jet trainer and light combat aircraft.

+The aircraft began as the Yak/AEM-130, a joint project by Yakovlev and Aermacchi.
+Development of the aircraft began in 1991, and it first flew in April 1996.
+In 2000, the companies ended the partnership, and Yakovlev continued to develop the aircraft as the Yak-130.

+In 2002, it won a Russian government tender for training aircraft, and in 2010, the aircraft entered service with the Russian Air Force.
+The Yak-130 can replicate the characteristics of several four-plus generation fighters and the fifth-generation Sukhoi Su-57.
 It can also perform light-attack and reconnaissance duties, carrying a combat load of 3,000 kg.